Child Custody matters are likely to be one of the most difficult, stressful and traumatic experiences you will ever go through.

 8. Lying to the court about your drug/alcohol use

 You may be surprised to learn that many parents take drugs and drink excessive amounts of alcohol.
-It is one of the most common allegations made in the family court in custody disputes.
+It is one of the most common allegations made in the family court in child custody disputes.

 It is important to note that the court is not worried about your substance use.
 The Court only cares if your substance use affects your children and your ability to be a capable parent.